jasonkneen/nl.fokkezb.drawer/nl.fokkezb.drawer/README.md

-# Alloy *NappDrawer* Widget
+# Alloy *Drawer* Widget

 You can find the README at [https://github.com/fokkezb/nl.fokkezb.drawer](https://github.com/fokkezb/nl.fokkezb.drawer)

 ## License

 <pre>
-Copyright 2014 Fokke Zandbergen
+Copyright 2014-2015 Fokke Zandbergen

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.